Masses and magnetic moments of hadrons with one and two open heavy quarks: heavy baryons and tetraquarks: Determination of Parameters

 Given these values for the $QQ^{\prime }$ binding energies and the expressions for the CMI matrices in Eq. (\ref{CMI}) with the coefficients derived in Appendices A and B, one can numerically solve the MIT model (\ref {MBm}) via the variational method for all established hadrons in their lowest-lying states and thereby compute masses, magnetic moments and charge radii for them.
 The results are listed in Tables \ref{tab:lightmeson}, \ref {tab:heavymeson}, \ref{tab:lightbaryon}, \ref{tab:1heavybaryon} and Table \ref{tab:2heavybaryon} for the states without state mixing due to the CMI.
 The results for the DH baryons are also presented in Tables \ref {tab:2heavybaryon}.

-Some remarks are in order: (i) Some of the computed masses $M_{bag}$ in Table \ref{tab:lighthadron} deviates from the measured masses about $30\sim 40$ MeV; (ii) The anti-particles of mesons are not listed in Table \ref {tab:lightmeson} and \ref{tab:heavymeson} as they share the same masses, charge radii but minus magnetic moments in comparison with the mesons in Tables.
-The anti-particles of the heavy tetraquarks are also ignored as well; (iii) In Table \ref{tab:2heavybaryon}, our mass predictions $3.714$ GeV(for $\Xi _{cc}^{\ast }$) are comparable to the quark-model prediction $ M\left( \Xi _{cc}^{\ast }\right) =3.727$ GeV \cite{Ebert:2004ck}, and also to $3706\pm 28\,\mathrm{MeV}$ and $3692\pm 28\,\mathrm{MeV}$ by the lattice QCD \cite{PACS-CS:2013vie,Brown:2014ena} respectively.
+Some remarks are in order: (i) Some of the computed masses $M_{bag}$ in Table \ref{tab:lighthadron} deviate from the measured masses about $30\sim 40$ MeV; (ii) The anti-particles of mesons are not listed in Table \ref {tab:lightmeson} and \ref{tab:heavymeson} as they share the same masses, charge radii but minus magnetic moments in comparison with the mesons in Tables.
+The anti-particles of the heavy tetraquarks are ignored as well; (iii) In Table \ref{tab:2heavybaryon}, our mass predictions $3.714$ GeV(for $\Xi _{cc}^{\ast }$) are comparable to the quark-model prediction $ M\left( \Xi _{cc}^{\ast }\right) =3.727$ GeV \cite{Ebert:2004ck}, and also to $3706\pm 28\,\mathrm{MeV}$ and $3692\pm 28\,\mathrm{MeV}$ by the lattice QCD \cite{PACS-CS:2013vie,Brown:2014ena} respectively.
+Table X shows comparison of our predictions with other works for DH baryons.
 The prediction $3.604 $ GeV for the $\Xi _{cc}$ is in consistent with the measured mass $3.621$ GeV, considering the simplicity of the model. (iv) The predicted magnetic moments in Table \ref{tab:lightbaryon} are in good agreement with the measured values, from which the magnetic moments for heavy baryons and tetraquarks are predicted; (v) Our prediction $0.75$ fm for the proton charge radius is slightly lower than the newly-measured value $0.83$ fm\cite {Bezginov:2019mdi,Xiong:2019umf}, similar to original MIT bag model \cite {Johnson:1975zp,DeGrand:1975cf}.